Description

 Which means for our asset as example:

-• Looking at the average time in days below previous high water mark of 42 days in the last 5 years of Volatility less than 10%, we see it is relatively lower, thus better in comparison to the benchmark SPY (123 days)
+• The average days under water over 5 years of Volatility less than 10% is 42 days, which is smaller, thus better compared to the benchmark SPY (123 days) in the same period.

-• Compared with SPY (177 days) in the period of the last 3 years, the average time in days below previous high water mark of 56 days is lower, thus better.
+• Compared with SPY (177 days) in the period of the last 3 years, the average days below previous high of 56 days is smaller, thus better.

 Performance (YTD)